ScreamSama/large_xml_parser/README.md

 # large_xml_parser
-A large xml file parser
+A large xml file parser in python 3

 ## Assumptions:
 1) The XML file is always very big in size.